 6. Sodium Sulfite (E221)Preservative used in wine-making and other processed foods.
 According to the FDA, approximately one in 100 people is sensitive to sulfites in food.
 The majority of these individuals are asthmatic, suggesting a link between asthma and sulfites.
 Individuals who are sulfite sensitive may experience headaches, breathing problems, and rashes.
 In severe cases, sulfites can actually cause death by closing down the airway altogether, leading to cardiac arrest.

 Found in Wine and dried fruit

 7. Sodium Nitrate/Sodium Nitrite

-8. BHA and BHT (E320)Butylated hydroxyanisole (BHA) and butylated hydrozyttoluene (BHT) are preservatives found in cereals, chewing gum, potato chips, and vegetable oils.
-This common preservative keeps foods from changing color, changing flavor or becoming rancid.
-Effects the neurological system of the brain, alters behavior and has potential to cause cancer.
+8. BHA And BHT (E320)Butylated hydroxyanisole (BHA) and butylated hydroxytoluene (BHT) are preservatives found in cereals, chewing gum, potato chips, and vegetable oils.
+This common preservative keeps foods from changing color, changing the flavor or becoming rancid.
+Effects the neurological system of the brain, alters behavior and has a potential to cause cancer.
 BHA and BHT are oxidants which form cancer-causing reactive compounds in your body.